 Welcome!
 The UWF University Libraries are proud to host the Institutional Repository (IR), an open-access online showcase of research, scholarship, and creativity from the WF community.
 The UWF IR is a digital repository that captures, archives and, disseminates the research, creative, and scholarly output of faculty, students, and staff in the University of West Florida community.

-The purpose of the UWF IR (https://ir.uwf.edu/) is to:
+The purpose of the Institutional Repository (https://ir.uwf.edu/) is to: